Satono Crown: 2018: six-year-old season

 For his first appearance of 2018 Satono Crown was flown to the United Arab Emirates to contest the Sheema Classic over 2400 metres at Meydan Racecourse on 31 March but never looked likely to win and came home seventh of the ten runners behind Hawkbill.
 On his return to Japan he attempted to reproduce his success of the previous year in the Takarazuka Kinen but ran unplaced behind Mikki Rocket.
 Satono Crown ended his racing career in the Japan Cup at Tokyo on 25 November when he finished ninth behind Almond Eye, beaten twelve lengths by the winner.

+Racing form

+Satono Crown won seven races out of 20 starts.
+This data available in JBIS, netkeiba and HKJC.